polluxsynth/nocturn/README.md

 The application could principally handle this, using an internal edit map to convert the increments and decrements to absolute values, but nothing like that has been implemented yet.

+Currently, only output from the Nocturn is supported.
+(However, as a test/demo, the daemon lights up a couple of the LED rings on the Nocturn when it starts).